Last Updated on December 11, 2020

 “Take a new vinegar barrel or an oak tub that has never been used, either a full cask or half size.
 Stand it on end raised on brick or stone from the ground.
 Insert a faucet near the bottom.
 Make a tight false bottom 3 or 4 inches from the bottom of the cask.
 Perforate this with small gimlet holes, and cover it with a piece of clean white canvas.

 “Place on this false bottom a layer of clean pebbles 3 or 4 inches in thickness; next, a layer of clean washed sand and gravel; then coarsely granulated charcoal about the size of small peas.
 Charcoal made from hard maple is the best.

 “This filter may be set in the cellar and used only for drinking water.
-Or it may be used in time of drought for filtering stagnant water, which would otherwise be unpalatable, for the use of stock.
+Or it may be used in a time of drought for filtering stagnant water, which would otherwise be unpalatable, for the use of stock.
 This also makes a good cider filter for the purpose of making vinegar.
-The cider should first be passed through cheese cloth to remove all coarser particles.
+The cider should first be passed through cheesecloth to remove all coarser particles.